 We visited the atelier with the first year students, who were asked to bring some of their own fabric or threads that they wanted to have dyed.
 The students were free to use whatever technique they wanted in dyeing their fabric, this was done through using several shibori methods.

 Our course has been visiting the private atelier over a few years thanks to the help of dr. Daphne Mohajer va Pesaran.

-This year, on July 6, we visited the atelier again together with designer and lecturer at Central St. Martins Elisa Palomino, who wanted to experiment with the dyeing of stencils on fish skin, as part of her research.
+On July 6, 2018, we visited the atelier again together with designer and lecturer at Central St. Martins Elisa Palomino, who wanted to experiment with the dyeing of stencils on fish skin, as part of her research.
 Again, the first year students were invited to participate in the indigo dyeing at the atelier after witnessing Elisa’s fish skins dyeing process.

 We are hoping that this tradition may continue into the future!

 Some no Komichi is a bi-annual event celebrating the dyeing and making of kimono.
 The event takes place in Tokyo’s Nakai district, an area with a longstanding history in kimono making, and is held usually around February (and sometimes in November too, as a smaller version of the February edition).
 During the event, the whole area becomes a gallery, and all the participating studios make noren textiles and display them on the street, so visitors can admire their works and their techniques.
 Sometimes there are English guided tours of the outdoor galleries and river gallery.
 Nakai is an area that is usually closed to people who don’t have an appointment, so the festival is a rare opportunity to see all the different textile dyeing and printing techniques.